mockoon/cli/README.md

 - Run the `dockerize` command:

-  `mockoon-cli dockerize --data ./sample-data.json --port 3000 --index 0 --output ./tmp/Dockerfile`
+  `mockoon-cli dockerize --data ./sample-data.json --port 3000 --output ./tmp/Dockerfile`

 - navigate to the `tmp` folder, where the Dockerfile has been generated: